Summer Trip Idea: Discover Japan’s Fossa Magna in Niigata

 From the museum, it takes about 20 minutes by car to reach the Fossa Magna Park parking lot.
 Public restrooms are available nearby and were well-maintained during my visit.

-From the parking lot, follow the road to the mountain entrance.
 The main path is paved but steep.
 There’s an alternative sloped route, though its entrance is a bit farther away.
 The trail through the woods is narrow in places, so it’s best to hold children’s hands.

 Final Thoughts